freeplane/docs/src/docs/user-documentation/hot-keys-and-beyond.md

 ![](../images/f-bar-toolbar.png)

-By default `Preferences…->Keystrokes->Commands for the program->Ignore unassigned F-Keys` is off, therefore a click on (usage of) an unassigned F-Bar key displays a prompt to "click on the desired command in the menu" to "create a new keyboard shortcut".
+By default `Preferences…->Keystrokes->Commands for the program->Ignore unassigned F-Keys` is off, therefore a click on (usage of) an unassigned F-Bar key will display a prompt to "click on the desired command in the menu" to "create a new keyboard shortcut".

 ### Hot Keys for Actions

 Let's say that you want to use `INSERT` to add new child nodes, instead of the default `TAB`.

 **Method 1**\
-You can go to `Tools->Assign hot key`, a pop-up window appears with the message "To create a new keyboard shortcut, click on the desired command in the menu".
+You can go to `Tools->Assign hot key`, a pop-up window will appear with the message "To create a new keyboard shortcut, click on the desired command in the menu".
-Once you click on `Insert->New node->New child node`, a pop-up prompts you to use your new hot key and click `OK`.
+Once you click on `Insert->New node->New child node`, a pop-up will prompt you to use your new hot key and click `OK`.

 **Method 2**\
-Go to `Insert->New node->New child node`, hold `Ctrl` and click.
+Go to `Insert->New node->New child node`, hold `Ctrl` and click.\
+Alternatively, hover your mouse cursor over the menu item `New child node` and press `Ctrl+Return`.\
-A pop-up prompts you to use your new hot key and click `OK`.
+A pop-up will prompt you to use your new hot key and click `OK`.

 **Method 3**\
 You can launch the **Command Search** via `Help->Command Search` or its hot key `Ctrl+F1`.

 1. Make sure `Menu items` is checked.
 2. Type `new child` in the search bar.
+3. Select (using the arrow keys) `Insert->New node->New child node (Tab)` and press `Ctlr+Enter`.\
-3. Hold `Ctrl` and double-click `Insert->New node->New child node (Tab)`.
+   Alternatively, hold down `Ctrl` and double-click `Insert->New node->New child node (Tab)`.\
    A pop-up will appear, where the new hot key can be assigned.

 **_Bonus_**\